KyleAMathews/docker-nginx-reverse-proxy-ssl/README.md

 3. Run the container you'd like to proxy.
 4. Run your built image something like: `docker run -d -p 443:443 -p 80:80 --link NAME_UPSTREAM_CONTAINER:upstream nginx-proxy`

+If you have multiple containers (e.g. app.example.com and api.example.com) you'd like to proxy to, add each container as a link and copy the last server block and configure.